urluconceptual/social-cataloging-platform/README.md

 ### Defining and Implementing the System :book:
 Creating a list of 10 actions possible in the system and at least 8 kinds of objects.
-The applications features:
+The application features:
 * Simple classes featuring private/protected fields with accessor methods (getters/setters);
 * Collections capable of managing the aforementioned object, with at least one such collection being sorted;
-* Use of inheritance for creating aditional classes and for use inside of the Collections
+* Use of inheritance for creating additional classes and for use inside the Collections
 * Service classes to expose the system's functionality
 * Service calls from the Menu classes, representing the application's interface for the user.

-### Class Hierachy :bar_chart:
+### Class Hierarchy :bar_chart:
 #### 1. Abstract Classes:
 * AbstractEntity
 * Shelf